sliskiCode/CV/README.md

 #### Reducer
 A pure function that reduces the current state of the screen using transformation status data.

-### Renderer
-A [Renderer](../../blob/master/app/src/main/kotlin/com/slesarew/cv/cvscreen/view/renderer/CVRenderer.kt) is a simple class that uses `RecyclerView` as the main render engine.
-It has two main responsibilities:
-- Setup `RecyclerView` with correct adapter class.
-- Transform immutable view state to adapter items and render them on the screen.

-Render function has to be pure!
-It cannot use any properties outside of its scope.
-To simplify working with `RecyclerView` I use [Groupie](https://github.com/lisawray/groupie) library.
-It also makes rendering logic more declarative.

 ### Dependency Inversion
 Dependency Inversion is implemented with the [Koin](https://github.com/InsertKoinIO/koin) dependency injection framework.
 It simplifies the separation of objects' creations and their usages.
 In addition, Koin has a pretty